What Is a Fabric Odor Eliminator?

 A room air freshener and a fabric odor eliminator can look almost identical on a shelf.
 The difference is the target: a room spray scents the air for a few minutes and settles; a fabric eliminator is formulated to bind to textile fibres and act on the odor held there.
 Using a room spray on your clothes wastes it; it isn't built to penetrate or neutralise fabric odor.

-How to use one correctly
+How do you use one correctly?

 Technique matters more than people expect.
 Hold the bottle about 15cm from the garment and mist evenly — you want the fibres lightly dampened, not soaked.
 Target the zones that actually carry odor: collar, underarms and back on shirts; waistband, seat and inner thighs on trousers and jeans.